-Didi Barrett was elected to the New York State Assembly in a special election in the spring of 2012 and re-elected in 2012, 2014, and 2016.
-A resident of the Hudson Valley for nearly 30 years, she came to elected office after a career as a community activist, writer and longtime leader of not-for-profit organizations.
+Didi Barrett was elected to the New York State Assembly in a special election in the spring of 2012 and was re-elected in November of 2012, 2014, and 2016.
+A resident of the Hudson Valley for 30 years, she came to elected office after a career as a community activist, writer and longtime leader of not-for-profit organizations.

-As a member of the Assembly she chairs the Committee on Libraries and Education Technology and sits on the committees on Agriculture; Mental Health; Tourism, Parks and Sports Development.
+As a member of the Assembly she chairs the Committee on Libraries and Education Technology and sits on the committees for Agriculture, Mental Health, Environmental Conservation, and Tourism, Parks, Arts and Sports Development.
 She is the First Vice-Chair of the Legislative Women’s Caucus.

-Didi’s family has deep roots in the Hudson Valley, and a long involvement with Dutchess and Columbia counties.
+Didi’s family has deep roots in the Hudson Valley and a long involvement with Dutchess and Columbia counties.
 In 1938, her grandfather and great-uncle bought a farm in Ancramdale which still remains in the family.
-Didi’s husband, David, grew up in the Hudson Valley town of Middletown.
-The couple has two children, Alec and Annabel.
+She has two adult children, Alec and Annabel.

 Didi’s other affiliations have included Girls Incorporated of NYC (founding chair); New York Women’s Foundation, Planned Parenthood of NYC, the Women’s Campaign Forum and NARAL Pro-Choice New York (former board member) and the American Folk Art Museum (trustee emeritus).